ukrishnas/LPSharp/CLP/README.md

     to Cbc (COIN branch and cut mixed integer program solver).
   - [JniCbc](https://github.com/babakmoazzez/jCbc) is a Java native interface for Cbc and Clp.
-  - [swIMP](http://swimp.sourceforge.net/) is a SWIG based Java wrapper to the open solver interface solvers which includes Clp.
+  - [swIMP](http://swimp.sourceforge.net/) is a SWIG based Java wrapper to any open solver interface solver which includes Clp.

 ## CoinWrap